NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

         int add(int a, int b);
     }
 ```
 The abstract method `add` has an argument with a data type **explicitly** defined.
 That means,  since we are using this function interface on our lambda expression, the **compiler is smart enough** to  **infer or deduce** the data type for the argument on our lamdba expression base on our function interface.
 Pretty cool.
 It can also infer its return type.
 Take a look at this(sorry about my drawing.
-I'm really bad at it)
+I'm really bad at it).

 [![]({{site.baseurl}}/assets/img/blog/function_interface.png)]({{site.baseurl}}/assets/img/blog/function_interface.png)